siyul-park/uniflow/docs/getting_started.md

 pong#
 ```

-## Using Uniflow
+## Supported Commands

-`uniflow` is primarily used to start and manage the runtime environment.
+`uniflow` provides various commands used to start and manage the runtime environment of workflows.

 ### Start Command

-The `start` command executes all node specifications within the specified namespace.
-If no namespace is provided, the
+The `start` command runs all node specifications within the specified namespace.
+If no namespace is specified, the
-`default` namespace is used.
+default `default` namespace will be used.

 ```sh
 ./dist/uniflow start --namespace default
 ```

-If the namespace is empty, you can provide initial node specifications using the `--from-specs` flag:
+If the namespace is empty, you can provide the initial node specification with the `--from-specs` flag.

 ```sh
 ./dist/uniflow start --namespace default --from-specs examples/specs.yaml
 ```

-You can set initial variable files using the `--from-values` flag:
+Initial variable files can be set using the `--from-values` flag.

 ```sh
 ./dist/uniflow start --namespace default --from-values examples/values.yaml
 ```

-Environment variables can be specified using the `--env` flag:
+Environment variables can be specified with the `--env` flag.

 ```sh
 ./dist/uniflow start --namespace default --env DATABASE_URL=mongodb://localhost:27017 --env DATABASE_NAME=mydb